Trumpeter swan: Males

 After the meeting of the pair prior to mating or nest building, the male will often initiate courting calls which result in the duet mentioned above.
 Before and throughout the laying period, the male can be found dealing with the construction of the nest and collection of resources.
-As the eggs are being incubated by the female the male does not feed or sleep as often particularly when the female left the nest.
+As the eggs are being incubated by the female the male does not feed or sleep as often, particularly when the female leaves the nest.
 These trends also were associated with more aggressive behaviors from the male, especially towards predators and other members of the species.

 When it comes to parental behaviour, the male has already completed the majority of his role.
 With this in mind, he does continue to be territorial and protective of the newly developing cygnets as well as allowing the female to replenish her nutrient reserves.
 This makes migration to wintering grounds possible and allows for more years of breeding.
 Keeping the female of the mating pair healthy is important for trumpeter swans because this species tends to only have one mate in its lifetime.
 A healthy female also improves the likelihood of having more successful clutches as well as better nesting experiences.
 When cygnets are young it is common to see the male accompanying them in feeding recesses outside the nest.
 This can fall under the category of the main male role in parenting being the protection of the offspring.